One America News Network: Promotion of executions

-In June 2021, OANN personality Pearson Sharp falsely stated in an on-air monologue that "the simple facts point to massive and widespread problems with voting integrity" and "there have been numerous indications that foreign governments including China and Pakistan, meddled in our election to install Joe Biden as president," continuing:

-What are the consequences for traitors who meddled with our sacred democratic process and tried to steal power by taking away the voices of the American people?
+In June 2021, OAN personality Pearson Sharp falsely stated in an on-air monologue that "the simple facts point to massive and widespread problems with voting integrity" and "there have been numerous indications that foreign governments including China and Pakistan, meddled in our election to install Joe Biden as president," continuing: "What are the consequences for traitors who meddled with our sacred democratic process and tried to steal power by taking away the voices of the American people?
 What happens to them?
 Well, in the past, America had a very good solution for dealing with such traitors: Execution...The bottom line is that no one is above the law.
 And let this be a warning to anyone who thinks they are.
 The consequences are clear.
-And those responsible will be brought to justice for their role in undermining America's democracy.
+And those responsible will be brought to justice for their role in undermining America's democracy."

 Followers of the QAnon conspiracy theory shared video of the monologue, which buttressed their belief that a "storm" was coming in which Satan-worshiping pedophiles who oppose Trump would be rounded up and executed.

 Arizona election audit

 Trump lost Arizona and its most populous county, Maricopa, in the 2020 election.
 Arizona Senate Republicans, holding the senate majority and led by Karen Fann, asserted possible fraud and hired private firms to conduct an audit of Maricopa balloting.
-OANN broadcast extensive coverage of the audit, which was widely criticized across the political spectrum.
+OAN broadcast extensive coverage of the audit, which was widely criticized across the political spectrum.
 Bobb and Rion formed a 501(c)(4) social welfare organization to raise funds for the effort, promoting it on the air.
 The audit ultimately found no proof of fraud and that Biden's margin of victory was actually slightly higher.

 Doxing and harassment of New York Times journalist

-On March 18, 2021, OANN aired a segment which contained the phone number of New York Times reporter Rachel Abrams, who they claimed was "fishing for information" from disgruntled OANN employees for a "hit piece" and called on viewers to "stand up to intimidation by the left" by contacting Abrams.
-OANN also posted a tweet with the number on its Twitter account, which was deleted after more than 6 hours by Twitter for violating its rules on personal and private information.
-On April 18, 2021, Abrams published an article in The New York Times, which cited interviews with current and former OANN employees stating that the channel had broadcast reports they considered to be "misleading, inaccurate or untrue", and that some employees were hoping the channel would be sued by Dominion Voting Systems, which it later was.
-Marty Golingan, one of the employees who was interviewed, was fired by OANN after the article was published.
+On March 18, 2021, OAN aired a segment which contained the phone number of New York Times reporter Rachel Abrams, who they claimed was "fishing for information" from disgruntled OAN employees for a "hit piece" and called on viewers to "stand up to intimidation by the left" by contacting Abrams.
+OAN also posted a tweet with the number on its Twitter account, which was deleted after more than 6 hours by Twitter for violating its rules on personal and private information.
+On April 18, 2021, Abrams published an article in The New York Times, which cited interviews with current and former OAN employees stating that the channel had broadcast reports they considered to be "misleading, inaccurate or untrue", and that some employees were hoping the channel would be sued by Dominion Voting Systems, which it later was.
+Marty Golingan, one of the employees who was interviewed, was fired by OAN after the article was published.